ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ### Data volumes
 {: #expand-data-vols}

-For data volumes, when you create and attach a volume to a virtual server instance, you can later increase the size of the volume in GB increments up to 16,000 GB capacity, depending on your volume profile.
+After you provisioned and attached a data volume to a virtual server instance, you can increase its volume size in GB increments up to 16,000 GB capacity, depending on your volume profile.
 This process doesn't require you to perform manual steps.
 For example, you don't need to migrate your data to a larger volume.
-There's no outage or lack of access to the storage while the volume is being resized.
+The resizing operation causes no outage or lack of access to the storage.

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.